You’re Booked — Let’s Make Some Magic!

 What to Expect

-We’ll work around naps, snacks, moods — all of it.
+• We’ll work around naps, snacks, moods — all of it

-I’ll blend in while life unfolds.
+• I’ll blend in while life unfolds naturally

-If music helps you relax, hit play.
+• If music helps everyone relax, hit play

 Unlearning the Photoshoot